 How does a Healthcare FSA work?

 Healthcare FSA can cover medical, dental or vision expenses that employees would otherwise pay for out-of-pocket, including co-pays and deductibles.
 Health insurance premiums are not an eligible expense.
 For a full list of qualified expenses please visit IRS Publication 502.

-With the Healthcare FSA, there's a 2023 limit of $3,050 that employees can set aside pre-tax.
-Healthcare FSA funds are tied to an employer plan, that means even if they have already contributed to an FSA with a previous employer, employees are still eligible to contribute the full $3,050 at the new employer for the remainder of the year.
+Healthcare FSA funds are tied to an employer plan, that means even if an employee has already contributed to an FSA with a previous employer, employees are still eligible to contribute the maximum yearly limit at the new employer for the remainder of the year.
 Employees can elect to participate in an FSA during open enrollment and must select a contribution amount at that time.
 They cannot make any changes or opt-out of the FSA later in the year.

 How does a Dependent Care FSA work?

 A Dependent Care FSA can reimburse employees for the work-related cost of care for a qualifying dependent.
 For a full list of qualified expenses please visit IRS Publication 503.